zschneid85/Node.js-MySQL/README.md

 ### MySQL Database Setup

-Once you have MySQL isntalled, you will be able to create the *Bamazon* database and the *products* table with the SQL code found in [Bamazon.sql](Bamazon.sql).
+Once you have MySQL isntalled, you will be able to create the *Bamazon* database and the *products* table with the SQL code found in [bamazon.sql](Bamazon.sql).
 Run this code inside your MySQL client like [phpMyAdmin](localhost:8888/phpMyAdmin/?lang=en) to populate the database, then you will be ready to proceed with running the Bamazon customer and manager interfaces.

 ### Customer Interface